Gladson-dev/Interactive_valid_form/README.md

 Error Messages: While there is an error span in the HTML (<span class="error" id="f_name_error"></span>), there is no clear logic to display them dynamically except for the password mismatch.

-Custom Styling for Error Messages: The error messages are red, but could be further styled for better visibility (e.g., bold or highlighted background).

 For output reference:
 (https://github.com/user-attachments/files/18265623/Interactive-form-validation-MINI-project.1.pdf)